Showing posts with label mmm Quilts. Show all posts

 The first quilt I made, not surprisingly, was with Halloween prints.
 I already had made two Halloween quilts in October and would have made more if I didn’t need to make Christmas quilts.
 When I was putting away the Halloween fabrics, I found two Ruby Star Society Halloween prints which I wished I had used and remember them and thought they would work well with the Arabesque pattern.

 I will mention that I did make a few changes with the pattern by using strips of a colorful print instead of making pieced rows.
 I based the colors used for this quilt on the Lil Monsters print by Melody Miller.
 I do love the Pumpkin print from the Spooky Darling fabric lines designed by Alexa Abregg and used it twice by adding a border.
-I named this quilt Happy FAlloweenGiving since I thought this could be hung up until after Thanksgiving and I wouldn’t mind seeing these little monsters around my dinner table.
+I named this quilt Happy FAlloweenGiving since I thought this could be hung up until Thanksgiving and I wouldn’t mind seeing these little monsters around my dinner table.
 The only fabric which isn’t a Ruby Star Society print is the black and white stripe used for the binding.
 I machine quilted with my favorite quadrant straight lines using #2600 Aurifil Silver thread.
 Happy FWG quilt measures 34” square and was a very fast make.

 I found two prints, the red deer and black stripe multi color dots from the Jovial fabric line, which I now wish I purchased more than the 1/2 yardage, since I love the other prints from this line.
 I thought these would work along with other Grunge prints plus the multi-color Hoffman Zoo Keeper print.
 I made it the same way as the Happy FWG quilt but machine quilted it differently with diagonal lines in two different directions and in the ditch.
 I used #6001 Aurifil Yellow/Gold thread.
-(On a side note, when I was in my black fabric bin looking for a backing, right underneath the metallic gold/black fabric I chose, was the black print I was searching for mentioned a few post ago—spooky and no salty language used) Winter also measures 34” square.
+(On a side note, when I was in my black fabric bin looking for a backing, right underneath the metallic gold/black fabric I chose, was the black print I was searching for mentioned a few post ago—spooky and no salty language used).
+Wild Winter also measures 34” square.
 I really like the Arabesque pattern and planning on making more seasonal wall quilts.
 It’s nice to be able to have a finished quilt in one or two days; definitely easier to machine quilt a 34” square quilt.

 As mentioned before in the Post, my secret sewing project is finished but the quilt won’t be revealed until next year.
 It definitely is one of my Top Three Challenges for 2025.